ReyanshKharga/kloudkoncepts.github.io/docs/kubernetes-on-eks/kubernetes-fundamentals/pod/pod-using-imperative-approach.md

 ```

-## 6. Use Port Forwarding to Access Application
+## Step 6: Use Port Forwarding to Access Application

 `kubectl port forward` is a command that allows you to access an application or a service running on a Kubernetes cluster from your local machine.